About

 Tanya

-Shaar Hayichud Vehaemunah, end of Chapter 1
+Shaar Hayichud Vehaemunah, beginning of Chapter 6

 - Rambam